top of page

 • The medications most children with developmental trauma receive, including antidepressants and stimulants, can have adverse effects.
 Kids with childhood bipolar often get misdiagnosed with post-traumatic stress disorder and over-diagnosed with attention deficit hyperactivity disorder (even if they do have ADHD, it is far from the root issue and should be treated last rather than first).
 Both of these misdiagnoses lead to medication mismanagement.

-• Love will not cure RAD.
+• Love will not cure developmental trauma/reactive attachment disorder.
 We’re told all we need is love from churches, agencies, therapists, and our families.
 That statement is untrue, damaging, and often dangerous for families.

 • Some families are damaged beyond the point of recovery.
 This is merely a fact.
 It does not mean that the parents have failed.

-• Clinicians are ill-prepared for how to work with RAD families through their education.
+• Clinicians are ill-prepared for how to work with families through their education.
 RAD is not adequately covered in graduate school programs.
 Carries knows this from personal experience (along with Forrest Lien, LCSW, and many others at the event).
-To find a clinician who truly understands RAD, you'll need to look for someone who has personal or professional experience outside of their graduate programs.
+To find a clinician who truly understands developmental trauma/reactive attachment disorder, you'll need to look for someone who has personal or professional experience outside of their graduate programs.

-Primary caregivers (often the mom) of kids with RAD get PTSD as they are "the nurturing enemy" of the child.
-Moms often experience repeated rejections from their children, relentless control battles, loss of friends/spouse, and isolation without support.
+Primary caregivers of children with developmental trauma develop post-traumatic stress disorder as they are "the nurturing enemy" of the child.
+They experience repeated rejections from their children, relentless control battles, loss of friends/spouse, and isolation without support.

-Presenter Monica Badgley interviewed a panel of young adults who grew up with a sibling with RAD about their experiences then and now.
+Presenter Monica Badgley interviewed a panel of young adults who grew up with a sibling with developmental trauma/reactive attachment disorder about their experiences then and now.
 Together, they shared the following:

 NavRAD is about so many things, including connection betweem those raising children with reactive attachment disorder.
 Many RAD parents get there feeling completely alone in the RAD parenting journey.
 But they leave with a sense of community and a path forward.

 NavRAD is about so many things, including connection.
-Many RAD parents get there feeling completely alone in the RAD parenting journey.
+Many parents feel completely alone in the developmental trauma parenting journey.
 But they leave with a sense of community and a path forward.

 After countless conversations over the phone and on Zoom, RAD Advocates staff have the chance to hug and connect with their members in person at NavRAD.